6 Best Renters Insurance Companies in Oklahoma of 2025

 We have selected Lemonade for our list because they make it simple to get a quick online quote and file claims online.

-Many Oklahomans prefer to do business online, and Lemonade prioritizes online services in a way that no other company does.
+Many Oklahomans prefer to do business online, and Lemonade prioritizes online services like no other company.

-Oklahoma renters will also appreciate that Lemonade provides basic coverage at prices that are affordable while making it possible to buy additional coverage if necessary.
+Oklahoma renters will also appreciate that Lemonade provides basic coverage at affordable prices while allowing them to buy additional coverage if necessary.

-Renters who prioritize doing business with companies that share their values will like that Lemonade donates unclaimed money from policyholders to charity every year.
+Renters who prioritize doing business with companies that share their values will like Lemonade, which donates unclaimed money from policyholders to charity annually.

 According to Lemonade, renters can get basic coverage to protect their belongings for as little as $5 per month, significantly less than the state average.

-Keep in mind that adding coverage riders, increasing your policy limit, or living in a high-risk area will increase your premium for renters insurance.
+Remember that adding coverage riders, increasing your policy limit, or living in a high-risk area will increase your renters insurance premium.

 Read a full Lemonade home insurance review.